Low maintenance landscaping is the perfect solution for time-poor people who want a beautiful outdoor area with minimal upkeep required.

 We all desire a beautiful garden, but often the effort required to design, create and maintain a lovely landscape (small or large) is too much.
 Home owners want to enjoy their gardens, not become slaves to them.
 However, if weather or social events take you away for several weekends, your outdoor space can quickly become a mess.

-Before you begin tearing up your garden make sure you have a design in mind to ensure the harmonious and efficient arrangement of plants.
+Before you begin remodeling and tearing up your garden make sure you have a design in mind to ensure the harmonious and efficient arrangement of plants.

 Garden and Landscape Design